gee-community/arcgis-earthengine-toolbox/docs/instruction.md

 ### Add Image Collection to Map by Asset ID

-This script adds the Earth Engine Image Collection dataset to ArcPro as a base map by its asset tag and customizes the visualization parameters. **The user can only add one image to ArcPro per run.** Please note that the dataset is added as a Tiled Map Service Layer, which cannot be edited directly.
+This script adds the Earth Engine Image Collection dataset to ArcPro as a base map by its asset ID and customizes the visualization parameters. **The user can only add one image to ArcPro per run.** Please note that the dataset is added as a Tiled Map Service Layer, which cannot be edited directly.
 The user will need to download the dataset for analysis in ArcPro.
 To browse all datasets, please visit this [link](https://developers.google.com/earth-engine/datasets/catalog).

 ![Alt Text](images/AddIC2MapbyID.png)